ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  Report Generator Recommendations

-In the cases where a DMARC record specifies multiple destinations for either aggregate reports or failure reports, RFC 7489 stated:
+In the cases where a DMARC Policy Record specifies multiple destinations for either aggregate reports or failure reports, RFC 7489 stated:

 ~~~